Israel strikes Iran as payback for missile attack, risking escalation of Mideast wars

 DUBAI, United Arab Emirates (AP) — Israel pounded Iran with a series of airstrikes early Saturday, saying it was targeting military sites in retaliation for the barrage of ballistic missiles the Islamic Republic fired upon Israel earlier this month.
-Explosions could be heard in the Iranian capital, Tehran, though there was no immediate information on damage or casualties.
+Explosions could be heard in the Iranian capital, Tehran, though the Islamic Republic insisted they caused only "limited damage."

 Initially, nuclear facilities and oil installations all had been seen as possible targets for Israel's response to Iran's Oct.
 1 attack, but in mid-October the Biden administration believed it had won assurances from Israel that it would not hit such targets, which would be a more severe escalation.